-EnergyWise Tip: Earth Day
+EnergyWise Tip: Energy Efficiency for Earth Day

 Though the official date recognized for Earth Day this year is Saturday, April 22, public power utilities in Nebraska celebrate Earth Day every day of the year.